-- 8) Coming to a clinical facility under the influence of mind-altering substances. - 9) Failure to maintain confidentiality of privileged information: verbal, written and electronic, including photocopying, printing, removal of any part of a patient medical record from the healthcare facility.
+8) Coming to a clinical facility under the influence of mind-altering substances.

+9) Failure to maintain confidentiality of privileged information: verbal, written and electronic, including photocopying, printing, removal of any part of a patient medical record from the healthcare facility.

-- 10) Threats to, malicious gossip regarding, or derogatory attacks on any patient, physician, clinical affiliate, or employee of the college or clinical facility, patient, physician or clinical affiliate. - 11) Sexual harassment, defined as unwanted sexual advances, requests for sexual favors, and other verbal and physical conduct which results in inhibition of unconstrained academic interchange, or creates a hostile or offensive environment for one of the parties. - 12) Any incivility or bullying directed at any peer, faculty, patient, clinical affiliate or staff member. - 13) Other actions which, in the judgment of the Division Chair, or program coordinator, could result in serious adverse consequences to the healthcare agency, its employees, or the patients.
+10) Threats to, malicious gossip regarding, or derogatory attacks on any patient, physician, clinical affiliate, or employee of the college or clinical facility.

+11) Sexual harassment, defined as unwanted sexual advances, requests for sexual favors, and other verbal and physical conduct which results in inhibition of unconstrained academic interchange, or creates a hostile or offensive environment for one of the parties.

+12) Any incivility or bullying directed at any peer, faculty, patient, clinical affiliate or staff member.

+13) Other actions which, in the judgment of the Associate Dean of Health Professions, could result in serious adverse consequences to the healthcare agency, its employees, or the patients.